lauang/InShare/ASSIGNMENT-3.md

 **Issue summary**

 - Enable csrf tokens globally in `SecurityConfig.java`
-- Explore possibility of converting GET requests to POST/DELETE requests
+- Change action delete from a GET requet to a DELETE request.
 - implement csrf tokens for requests.
-- Change samesite flag to "strict"
-- ?Explore possibility for TLS and HTTPS -> secure flag "true"

 **CSRF issue (individual steps are split to child items):**